Leeroy2185/QA-project/README.md

 ### Project approach

-initially the project took the form of a 3 table databse linking owners to vehicles via a registered vehicle table containing foreign keys for both the owners and vehicles.
+The first part of the project i undertook was the creation of the ERD tables.Initially the project took the form of a 3 table databse linking owners to vehicles via a registered vehicle table containing foreign keys for both the owners and vehicles.

 ![ERD_1initiall](https://user-images.githubusercontent.com/55799345/107163193-26b4d080-69a0-11eb-8c93-5245ada9ab19.png),